rafeyshah/BizCal-Android-App/README.md

 - In real time while adding numbers and operators, on single numeric and operation value, it performs operations.
 - On Pressing Equal it stores the result of previous number in input display.

 ## Techologies
 - KOTLIN

-IMPORTANT!!!
-A link is generated for backend.
-Copy that link to your /tinder-react/axios.js  baseURL variable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.